WhaleOps/air2phin/docs/howto/custom-rules.rst

     # Only use custom rules and ignore built-in one
     airphin migrate --custom-rules /path/to/MyCustomOperator1.yaml --custom-only ~/airflow/dags/dag.py

-It is useful when you have lot of files to migrate, if you found some code should change again after the first migration run, but do not want to apply all the rules which cost lots of time, you can try to use this feature.
+It is useful when you have lots of files to migrate, if you found some code should change again after the first migration run, but do not want to apply all the rules which cost lots of time, you can try to use this feature.

 Use Rule Override
 -----------------

 Custom rules provide the ability to override built-in rules.
-Sometime we want to override the built-in migrate rules by custom one, we can use the same name as the built-in rule when you specific the custom rule.
+Sometimes we want to override the built-in migrate rules by custom one, we can use the same name as the built-in rule when you specify the custom rule.

-For example we have the build-in rule ``PythonOperator.yaml``, and the content as below:
+For example, we have the build-in rule ``PythonOperator.yaml``, and the content as below:

 .. code-block:: yaml